-37. Children who are looked after or who were previously looked after neglect.
+The most common reason for children becoming looked after is as a result of abuse or neglect.
 Children who were previously looked after potentially remain vulnerable.
 The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
 The designated teacher for children who are looked after and previously looked after and the DSL hold details of the child's social worker and the name and contact details of the Local Authority's virtual head for children who are looked after.